Nonadiabatic contributions to Bragg-regime dynamics in atomic Kapitza-Dirac scattering: Doppler-shifted Laue Geometry

-In the Doppler-shifted Laue geometry, one sets the initial transverse speed to $0$ and the field frequencies the atom sees are $\Omega+\delta$ and $\Omega$ respectively.
-Momentum conservation requires the change in the field momentum to equal the transverse momentum $\hbar\Omega/c+\hbar(\Omega+\delta)/c \approx 2\hbar k$ adding a recoil energy to the mechanical state of the atom
+In the Doppler-shifted Laue geometry, one sets the initial transverse speed to $0$, and the field frequencies the atom sees are $\Omega+\delta$ and $\Omega$, respectively.
+The subsequent virtual absorption and emission processes leading to the population of scattering states with $2\hbar k$ are depicted in Fig.~\ref{fig:levels} where the Raman resonance condition is insured by matching the two-photon process detuning $\delta$ to the energy difference between the bare and scattered states.
+The two states differ in energy by four times the recoil frequency defined as $\omega_\text{rec}=\hbar k^2/(2m)$, where the transverse momentum is $\hbar\Omega/c+\hbar(\Omega+\delta)/c \approx 2\hbar k$.
+This satisfies the Bragg condition for resonant scattering into a transverse momentum state as